Gabriel-Dropout/imnotgui-raylib-cpp/README.md

 ### Features:

 * Simple UI - Drawing functions include control logic!
-You just need to draw on the screen.
+The code itself constructs the UI layout.
 * Stylish design - Personally, I think ImNotGUI's UI design is really cool.
 * Active object recognition - When you click a button and move the cursor outside its range, the button remains pressed.
 Actually, this feature is already implemented in ImNotGUI.
+* Finite state machine - ImNotGUI stores some information in a state machine, similar to OpenGL or GameMaker.
+This design is adopted to avoid passing too many parameters to the UI functions.
+Currently, states exist for text alignment position, font type, and font size.

 ---